justinkelly/justinkelly.github.io/_posts/2023-07-16-powerbi-for-librarians-2023.md

 ## Section 3
 _Dashboard creation_

-We have covered teh most used visualisations in PowerBI, now we'll start to use them to create dashboards.
+We have covered the most used visualisations in PowerBI, now we'll start to use them to create dashboards.

 Dashboards are pages in PowerBI that can contain 1 or more visualistaion